 - occlusal equilibration – balancing the bite through reshaping the teeth

 - occlusal overlays (these are bonded porcelain/ceramic build-ups) to increase the height of the bite and reposition the joints

 - crowns (caps) on one or several teeth

 - orthodontics – moving the teeth

 - bridges, implants or partial denture to replace missing teeth.

-Now the muscles can relax when the jaws are closed, eliminating fatigue, cramping and other associated symptoms.
+Then the muscles can relax when the jaws are closed, which addresses fatigue, cramping and other associated symptoms.

-If you are seeking effective, state-of-the-art treatment of TMJ or chronic headaches in Sydney, call or email us to make an appointment.
+If you are seeking treatment of TMJ or chronic headaches in Sydney, call or email us to make an appointment.